floydhub/mnist/README.md

 ### Training

-This project will automatically dowload and process the [MNIST](http://yann.lecun.com/exdb/mnist/) dataset for you, moreover I have already [uploaded it as FloydHub dataset](https://www.floydhub.com/redeipirati/datasets/pytorch-mnist) so that you can try and familiarize with `--data` parameter which mount the specified volume(datasets/model) inside the container of your FloydHub istance.
+This project will automatically dowload and process the [MNIST](http://yann.lecun.com/exdb/mnist/) dataset for you, moreover I have already [uploaded it as FloydHub dataset](https://www.floydhub.com/redeipirati/datasets/pytorch-mnist) so that you can try and familiarize with `--data` parameter which mount the specified volume(datasets/model) inside the container of your FloydHub instance.

 Now it's time to run our training on FloydHub.
-In this example we will train the model for 10 epochs with a gpu istance and with cuda enabled.
+In this example we will train the model for 10 epochs with a gpu instance and with cuda enabled.
 **Note**: If you want to mount/create a dataset look at the [docs](http://docs.floydhub.com/guides/basics/create_new/#create-a-new-dataset).

 ```bash